-Rushing Season at Heighth With Local Sorority Girls Rushing season has come-that is, the more obvious manifestations of it have.
-As a matter of fact rushing has been admirably systematized and there is method in it from start to finish.
-To the uninitiated the local alumna is the most amazingly gracious creature of which she has ever known.
-Euch attentions as the High school girl graduate receives from this experienced one who, having been through college, is no solicitous for her who expects to enter this fall.
+For the Future Events of Interest That Are On the Local Becial Calendar That Promise Much of Pleasure.
+Mrs. George L. Fisher and Miss Edith Seattle. the week end at their home in Kountze tion for appendicitis Thursday at Wise pects to enter this fall.
 But, poor little high school girl, how much she has still of Pi Beta Phi sorority.
 Miss Genevieve Judge and Mrs. Jacob Fawcett arrived to learn.
-Systematic rushing began among local sorority members early in July, when, affairs will be given in her honor during Miss Emma Swezey of Lincoin is the armed with a list of desirable possible the coming week.
+Clarke of Michigan, who is the house guest Wednesday from Lincoln and are at the Systematic rushing began among local of Mrs. Fisher, is the honor guest.
+Several Madison for a few days. sorority members early in July, when, affairs will be given in her honor suring Miss Emma Swezey of Lincoln is the armed with a list of desirable possible the coming week.
 Saturday evening.
 Mrs. guest of Miss Inna Staples. members, they went forth in twos and Fisher will entertainn fourteen guests at Mrs. Russell Harrison and Miss Marthrees to call on the "rushees," girls who dinner at Happy Hollow club.
 This after- thena Harrison have returned from Washwill go off to college this fall and who noon there was an informal basket sup- ington, D. C., where they have made an will make desirable "actives."
 Having per.
-Tuesday evening Mr. and Mrs. Gates extended stay and where they were ex-impressed the "rushee" with this first and daughter Alice will entertain Mr. and tensively entertained. step, a more active campaign begins.
-The Mrs. Fisher, Miss Edith Fisher and her Mr. Abe Meyer and son Powell left Thursgame has just now reached this stage, and guests at dinner at Happy Hollow club. day for the northern lakes to be gone about during the coming month the desirable one Miss Jennie Klein will give a informal four weeks. will be entertained at least once a week party Sunday evening at her home in honor by the designing ones who would claim of Miss Lillian Brin of Minneapolis, Minn., a visit with her daughter, Mrs. George her for their own.
+Tuesday evening Mr. and Mrs. Gates extended stay and where they were eximpressed the "rushee" with this first and daughter Alice will entertain Mr. and tensively entertained. step, a more active campaign begins.
+The Mrs. Fisher, Miss Edith Fisher and her Mr. Abe Meyer and son Powell left Thursduring the coming month the desirable one Miss Jennie Klein will give a informal four weeks. will be entertained at least once a week party Sunday evening at her home in honor by the designing ones who would claim of Miss Lillian Brin of Minneapolis, Minn., a visit with her daughter, Mrs. George her for their own.
 With at least half a formerly of Omaha.
-The guests will be Myers of Dubuque. dozen active alumnae associations in town, restricted to members of the C. E. D. club the state in which the "desirable" girl of which Miss Brin was formerly a memfinds herself by the close of the month ber. can be readily imagined.
-However, she Mrs. George Fisher and Miss Edith Fisher will have gained wisdom from it all and will entertain next week at luncheon in so be more fit for making the most of honor of their guest, Miss Clarke, and Miss the final rush, which comes the week be- Ethel Lawrie, whose wedding will take fore the state university opens next place in the near future.
-The middle of August will September. bring a budget of parties for this strenuous week the invitations usually going out at least six weeks in advance.
-Of course, unless a rushee has an overdeveloped sense of honor and has her mind made up which sorority she will join, she accepts every invitation she can and makes the most of her opportunity until she is actually pledged.
-And then she must come back to earth again.
-She recognizes that local alumna for just what she is, but she has no further choice.
-Once more she drops back to the place of just an ordinary girl-that is, when she is not even less, for the lot of the freshman in the chapter is not enviable and its chief compensation at times is the fact that she is a full-fledged sorority girl.
-Pleasures Past Social Events of Note at Which Congenial People Meet and Enjoy Themselves to the Utmost.
+The guests will be Myers of Dubuque. dozen active alumnae associations in town, restricted to members of the C. E. D. club Miss Elsie Metz has returned from a two the state in which the "desirable" girl of which Miss Brin was formerly a mem- Funk of Bioomington, Iil. can be readily imagined.
+However, she Mrs. George Fisher and Miss Edith Fisher will have gained wisdom from it all and will entertain next week at luncheon in so be more fit for making the most of honor of their guest, Miss Clarke, and Miss Friday for an extended eastern trip and the final rush, which comes the week be- Ethel Lawrie, whose wedding will take Mr. and Mrs. R. W. Breckenridge will arrive this evening to be the guest of Personal Gossip Where the People Are, When They Are Going and When They Expect to Beturn Home.
+Miss Talen of Toronto, Canada, is the guest of Mrs. William Wilson.
+Miss Malcolm of Fremont is the guest of her aunt, Mrs. J. J. Deright.
+Miss Ruby Ashmore of Lexington, Neb. s the guest of Mrs. J. E. Pulver.
+Mr. and Mrs. Ralph Kitchen have reurned from a stay of several weeks at Fisher are entertaining a party of girls for Mrs. F. S. Owens underwent an operagame has just now reached this stage, and guests at dinner at Happy Hollow club. day for the northern lakes to be gone about weeks' visit with her cousin, Mrs. A. C.